ihmeuw/vivarium_public_health/docs/source/tutorials/mslt/index.rst

 simulations, to explore the impact of different model assumptions and interventions, and to capture different simulation outputs of interest.

-.. todo:: Provide the necessary data artifact(s) and simulation files in an accompanying repository.

-   They are currently hosted here: https://github.com/collijk/mslt_port/
+.. note:: The input data requirements for each of the MSLT components introduced in these tutorials are :ref:`described here <mslt_input_data>`.

 .. toctree::
    :maxdepth: 2